fabric8io-images/run-java-sh/fish-pepper/run-java-sh/readme.md

 ```
 # Set the application directory directly
 export JAVA_APP_DIR=/deployments
-# Set -Xmx based on container constraints
-export JAVA_MAX_MEM_RATIO=40
 # Start the jar in JAVA_APP_DIR with the given arguments
 ./run-java.sh --user maxmorlock --password secret
 ```

 ### Options

-This script can also be used to calculate reasonable, best-practice options for starting Java apps in general.
-For example, when running Maven in a container it makes sense to respect  container Memory constraints.

 The subcommand `options` can be used to print options to standard output so that is can be easily used to feed it to another, Java based application.